main dishes mediterranean

 What can I serve alongside cauliflower steaks to make a complete meal?

-Serve over a bed of hummus or alongside a grain like farro or rice pilaf.
-Add chickpeas, roasted vegetables, or a fresh salad for a balanced plant-based meal.
-They also pair well with Mediterranean baked fish.
+Serve over hummus or alongside a grain like farro or rice pilaf.
+Chickpeas, roasted vegetables, or a fresh salad also work well beside it.
+It can also sit next to Mediterranean baked fish.

 4 Servings